wanderdust/ML_nanodegree_udacity/notes/unsupervised_learning/hierarchical_and_density_clustering.md

 ## **Pros and Cons of DBSCAN**

 **Advantages**
-* No need to specify the number of clusters
+* No need to specify the number of clusters.
-* Flexibility in shape and sizes
+* Flexibility in shape and sizes.
+It doesn't assume that the clusters have spherical shape.
-* Able to deal with noise
+* Able to deal with noise.

 **Disadvantages**
 * Border points that are reachable from two clusters are given to the one that sees it first.